Siku Quanshu

-History
+Compilation

 Creation

 The Qianlong Emperor of the Qing dynasty ordered the creation of the Siku Quanshu in 1772.
 Local and provincial officers were put in charge of locating and collecting important books, and the emperor encouraged owners of rare or valuable books to send them to the capital.
-At first, few did, because of concerns about the Literary Inquisition, but towards the end of 1772 the emperor issued a decree stating that books would be returned to their owners once the compilation was finished and that the owners would not be punished if their books contained anti-Manchu sentiments.
+At first, few did, because of concerns about the Literary Inquisition, but towards the end of 1772 the emperor issued a decree stating that books would be returned to their owners once the compilation was finished and that the owners would not be punished if their books contained Anti-Qing sentiment.
 Less than three months after the issue of this decree, four to five thousand books were handed in.